ddecarle/eeb462-2024/LAB1_characterMatrices.md

 rm extraMammals.fasta
 ```

-Your “Fasta” folder should now contain four files: one for each of the four loci in our dataset.
+Your “Fasta” folder should now contain four fasta files: one for each of the four loci in our dataset.

 ### Translating sequences